royfrancis/workshop-template-rmd-travis/README.md

     - Rows can be freely added or removed
     - Set date, room, dur (in min), topic and person as needed
     - *date*: Full date for each day in format dd/mm/yyyy.
 Missing/empty cells are filled down automatically
-    - *room*: Room number for the workshop.
+    - *room*: (Optional) Room number for the workshop.
 Missing/empty cells are filled down automatically
     - *dur*: Duration for the topic in minutes
     - *topic*: Topic name (Keep it short)
     - *teacher*: Name of the person covering the topic